The Extraocular Muscles

 versions

-When considering how the eyes work together, a “version” or “conjugate” movement involves simultaneous movement of both eyes in the same direction.
+When considering how the eyes work together, a “version” or “conjugate” movement involves simultaneous movement of both eyes in a certain direction.
 Agonist muscles in both eyes, which work together to move the eyes in the same direction, are said to be “yoked” together.
 According to “Hering’s Law,” yoked muscles receive equal and simultaneous innervation.

-There are six principle versional movements, where both eyes look or move together in the same direction, simultaneously:
+There are six principle version movements, where both eyes look or move together, in tandem, in the same direction, simultaneously:

 vergences